CSanders000/ticket-lifecycle/README.md

 <img src=https://github.com/CSanders000/ticket-lifecycle/assets/161166823/f83bb6d5-0fe7-4a9c-8afe-119ef6890213"/>
 </p>
 <p>
 Next is a ticket from Ken asking his team will get a hardware refresh.
-This will be a Sev-C SLA since it's not partiularly urgent.
+This will be a Sev-C SLA since it's not particularly urgent.
 We will also hand this one off to John since it can be easily handled by John.
-We also kept the ticket open since we as Jane are sending to someone else, and the priority is low.
+We also kept the ticket open since we as Jane are sending it to someone else, and the priority is low.
 </p>
 <br />